F

 Taxes: Cities that enforce higher taxes, covering both sales taxes and income taxes, can be a factor contributing to a higher cost of living.
 Paying more in taxes for everyday essentials like clothing and food inevitably leads to higher expenses.
 A higher income tax rate can further contribute to an overall elevated cost of living.
 In Seattle, the baseline sales tax rate begins at 6.5%, and income tax rates start at 0%.

-Transportation: In situations where public transportation is limited or nonexistent, local residents may be required to own and maintain their own vehicles, contributing to an elevated cost of living.
-Monthly expenditures may encompass fuel costs, insurance premiums, routine vehicle upkeep and possibly lease or financing payments.
-In Seattle, the transportation index is 28.2% higher than the national average.
+Transportation: In cities with limited or no public transportation, residents may find it necessary to own and maintain vehicles, thereby elevating the cost of living.
+Monthly expenditures include fuel, insurance, routine maintenance and potential lease or financing commitments.
+In Seattle, the transportation index stands at 34.4% higher than the national average.

 Where is the Data From?